 - Never reach through a fence or enter a home unannounced as dogs may be protective of their territory and may feel you are a threat

-- If you are bitten, clean the wound, try to determine who the owner of the animal is.
+- If you are bitten, clean the wound and try to determine who the owner of the animal is

 - Vaccinate your pet against rabies, it is the law

-- Keep them under your control when out in public spaces
+- Keep pets leashed and under your control when out in public spaces

 - Fence your yard

 - Speak to your vet if your dog is experiencing a change in behaviour

 If your pet is involved in a biting incident, get the animal under control, assist the person bitten and provide your name, phone number and address to the victim so the Health Unit can follow up with you.
 Do not euthanize your pet.

 For media interviews, contact Katie Lamb, Multimedia Specialist at 613-803-5116 or email: [email protected].